- Adding payments

 - For 1000 customers: about 5-10 minutes

-- Manually it would take hours!
+- Doing it manually would take hours!

 Summary

-You offset to deduct credits and payments from outstanding invoices:
+Offsetting is done to deduct credits and payments from outstanding invoices:

 - Manual offsetting: For individual customers, via Invoices → Outstanding, click on payment and link to invoice